(602) 248-0380

 It is also important to realize that if an individual goes back to work at any time, including on light duty or at a different job from the one where they received their injury, then they will be expected to pay taxes on that income.
 Additionally, seeking employment while also receiving workers’ compensation benefits could jeopardize the overall claim, particularly if a person attempts to hide the fact they are working another job.

-If you have sustained a workplace injury and are unsure about what types of benefits you are entitled to, we encourage you to reach out to a skilled on-the-job injury lawyer and Arizona.
+If you have sustained a workplace injury and are unsure about what types of benefits you are entitled to, we encourage you to reach out to a skilled Tucson Workers’ Compensation Lawyer.
 An attorney can review your case and help determine whether or not you should be receiving workers’ compensation benefits.

 If you have any questions about taxation as a result of receiving workers’ compensation or any other type of disability benefits, we encourage you to speak to your accountant.
 Only an accountant can definitively tell you about your tax obligation throughout the year.